This page is for guidance only. It is not exhaustive and if you're in any doubt, you should contact the Coroners Office for further advice.

-If you've a cause for concern regarding a death then you are entitled to raise these concerns by
+If you've got a cause for concern regarding a death then you are entitled to raise these concerns by contacting the Coroners Office.

 When a death should be referred to the coroner